 We developed the National Certification Scheme of Institutional Processes Related to the Ethical Review of Multi-centre Research (National Certification Scheme) to enable the single ethics and scientific review of human research that is occurring at multiple institutions in Australia.

-As the acceptance of an HREC’s ethics review is not mandatory under our scheme, it is up to individual institutions participating in the research project to decide whether they will accept the review outcome from a certified institution’s HREC, or conduct their own review.
+As the acceptance of an HREC’s ethics review is not mandatory under the National Certification Scheme, it is up to individual institutions participating in the research project to decide whether they will accept the review outcome from a certified institution’s HREC, or conduct their own review.

 Certification respects institutional decisions about research governance matters, including whether research should be conducted at a given site.